cschreib/lxgui/README.md

 The WebAssembly build only supports the SDL2 back-end for input, and either the SDL2 or OpenGL back-ends for rendering.
 SDL2, OpenGL, libpng, and Freetype are all already provided by default in Emscripten, so the only required dependency to setup is Lua.
 A pre-compiled Lua library is provided in dependencies/wasm.zip, but you can also build it from source yourself.

-The SDL2 rendering back-end will support all platforms supported by SDL2, which should cover pretty much everything, but it will run slower.
-The OpenGL back-end uses OpenGL ES 3, hence will only run on platforms supporting WebGL3, but it provides the best performance.
+The SDL2 rendering back-end will support all platforms supported by SDL2, which should cover pretty much everything, but it may run slower on some platforms.
+The OpenGL back-end uses OpenGL ES 3, hence will only run on platforms supporting WebGL2, but it can provide the best performance.
+In practice, performance is highly dependent on the the host platform and browser.
+For example: on my desktop machine, the SDL2 back-end is slower than the OpenGL back-end in Firefox, but it is faster in Chrome.

 With Emscripten installed and sourced in your current terminal, run